matthew1000/node-snowmix/README.md

 })
 ```

-Helper functions around video, audio and text overlays are available, and summarised below.
+Helper functions around video, audio, text and images are available, and summarised below.

 ## Video control

 In an OO style, video feeds, and virtual video feeds, are given instances of the 'Feed' and 'Vfeed' class (respectively).
-These are automatically populated when this library first connects to Snowmix.
+Any existing feeds/vfeeds are automatically populated when this library first connects to Snowmix.

 Access feeds by ID using `snowmix.feeds.byId(<FEED ID>)`
 And likewise, vfeeds with `snowmix.vfeeds.byId(<VFEED ID>)`